 Richard Haxell in 'Lantern' No.26 (Summer 1979), p.10.

 Ivan Bunn in 'Lantern' No.28 (Winter 1979), pp.4-5.

 Ivan Bunn has recorded an oral tradition of a tunnel said to run from Oulton Hall to the parish church of St. Michael (TM510936).
 20th century work under the church floor by the verger uncovered traces of steps leading down, in roughly the right place for such a tunnel to emerge.
 They were, however, covered up again.

 In St. Michael's churchyard (TM510936, which is reportedly frequented by fairies on certain days of the year) is a large glacial granite stone 1.4m x 1.2m x 76cm high, which was dredged up from the bed of Lake Lothing in the 19th century, during excavations for the new Lowestoft harbour.
-On the reverse of the stone is a planed surface, inscribed with the words "George Edwards; C.E. - J.P; 1804-1893".1 Edwards, who was engineer in charge of the operations, wished the boulder to be placed upon his grave; but since the date of his death, one or two curious legends seem to gave gathered round it.
+One side of the stone is a planed surface, inscribed with the words "George Edwards; C.E. - J.P; 1804-1893".1 Edwards, who was the engineer in charge of harbour construction, wished the boulder to be placed upon his grave; but since the date of his death, one or two curious legends seem to have gathered about it.